Are you interested in outdoor adventures and bike touring, but aren’t sure what to wear - or buy - or borrow?

 A lightweight rain jacket is useful for both wind, rain and to keep the chill off on a fast downhill.

 Pants and Bottoms

-This literally sums up the two options when it comes to protecting yourself from the potential pain in the * that can occur when biking for longer periods.
-We do recommend opting for one of these if you haven’t been riding long distances lately:
+When it comes to protecting yourself from the potential pain in the * that can occur when biking for longer periods, we recommend opting for one of these if you haven’t been riding long distances lately:

 Option 1 - Bike shorts with padded inserts.
 These are popular and work well.
 However, some people struggle with the look and what some feel is akin to wearing a ‘nappy’, especially if stopping at cafes or shops is part of your biking experience, and you are not keen on walking around with extra padding.